Can Cats Take Human Antibiotics: Why You Need a Vet's Guidance

 Proper Dosage

 Your vet will need to weigh and examine your cat to prescribe the proper dosage.
-Factors that determine dosage include your cat's weight, symptoms, overall medical condition, and any other medications he might be taking.
+Factors that determine dosage include your cat's weight, their symptoms, overall medical condition, and any other medications they might be taking.

 Possible Side Effects of Human Antibiotics Use in Felines